emrebasaranCE/kubernetes-lab-collection/README.md

     kubectl delete -f .\deployment.yaml

 We can actullay merge .yaml files with only using `---` between the objects, it makes sense.

+Also one of the main things that we can write into our Deployment Configuration File is `livenessProbe`.
+This feature tells kubernetes to look to container if the container is healthy or not.
+This is one of the most important things for checking if the services is working or not because this feature can use httpGet and stuff.